 Although known to be a rigorous method, Kondo’s way of tidying up has amassed a host of fans and followers due to its emphasis on being “mindful, introspective, and optimistic”.
 She encourages you to find value in your belongings and to focus on the things you want to keep rather than the ones you want to throw away.

 As part of her philosophy, Kondo asks that you thank your items that no longer spark joy before getting rid of them.
 Doing so will reveal how the item contributed to your life, that you’re grateful for it, and are ready to say goodbye.

-A common cause for clutter is our inability to relinquish possessions due to the memory they hold.
-Following Kondo’s tidying up method enables you to reflect and acknowledge the significance your items had in your life, making it easier to let them go.
+A common cause of clutter is our inability to relinquish possessions due to the memory they hold.
+Following Kondo’s tidying-up method enables you to reflect and acknowledge the significance your items had in your life, making it easier to let them go.